 Tiger Blue is a crowd favourite.
 She offers decent rates and a smooth sailing experience with twin steering.

-Sleeping six people, she has three double cabins, two bathrooms and a spacious saloon area including plenty of seating.
+Sleeping six people, she has three double cabins, two bathrooms, and a spacious saloon area including plenty of seating.
 Tiger Blue is superb for groups of friends or families wanting to sail the Whitsundays.

 If you’re keen to make the most of sailing between destinations around the dreamy Whitsunday Islands while exercising your sailing skills, we highly recommend booking a sailing yacht.

-For those wanting to charter a yacht in 2021, catamarans are booked; we mostly have sailing yachts available.
-Please get in touch to secure your 2021 or 2022 sailing yacht charter.
+Get in touch to secure your 2021 or 2022 sailing yacht charter.